mideind/BinPackage/README.md

 Icelandic allows almost unlimited creation of compound words.
 Examples are *síamskattarkjóll* (noun), *sólarolíulegt* (adjective), *öskurgrenja* (verb).
-It is of course impossible for a static database to enumerate all possible compound words.
-To address this problem, BinPackage includes a compound word analysis algorithm, which is invoked when looking up any word that is not found as-is in BÍN.
+It is of course impossible for a static database to include all possible compound words.
+To address this problem, BinPackage features a compound word recognition algorithm, which is invoked when looking up any word that is not found as-is in BÍN.
 (If desired, the compounding algorithm can be disabled via an optional flag; see the documentation below.)

-The algorithm relies on a list of recognized word prefixes, stored in `src/islenska/resources/prefixes.txt`, and suffixes, stored in `src/islenska/resources/suffixes.txt`.
+The algorithm relies on a list of valid word prefixes, stored in `src/islenska/resources/prefixes.txt`, and suffixes, stored in `src/islenska/resources/suffixes.txt`.
 These lists have been compressed into data structures called Directed Acyclic Word Graphs (DAWGs).
-BinPackage uses these DAWGs to find optimal solutions for the compound word problem, where an optimal solution is defined as the prefix+suffix combination with (1) the fewest prefixes and (2) the longest suffix.
+BinPackage uses these DAWGs to find optimal solutions for the compound word problem, where an optimal solution is defined as the prefix+suffix combination that has (1) the fewest prefixes and (2) the longest suffix.

 If an optimal compound form exists for a word, its suffix is looked up in BÍN and used as an inflectional template for the compound. *Síamskattarkjóll*